Here's what we found for you

 StarkHelpCentral.com can help you find community resources available to you and your family.
 The searchable community resource website is supported by Stark County Mental Health & Addiction Recovery (StarkMHAR),

-If you or someone you know is in crisis, - Mental Health Awareness Month Tips: 4 Ways to Participate
+- Mental Health Awareness Month Tips: 4 Ways to Participate

 Mental Health Awareness Month is observed every May in the United States.
 It’s a time to recognize that our mental health is part of our overall health, fight stigmas surrounding mental health issues, learn about various issues and policies, and more.
 Whether or not you are personally dealing with a mental health issue, it is important to find ways to participate in Mental Health Awareness Month.